Mohit26-BM/India-Summer-Weather-Analysis/README.md

 # 🌞 Summers in India: Analysis and Insights - Tableau Dashboard

 This repository contains a Tableau dashboard project that provides detailed insights into summer weather conditions across major Indian cities from **April 1, 2012 to June 30, 2021**.
-The project uses **Python** for Data Cleaning ,**PostgreSQL** for data handling and **Tableau** for data visualization.
+The project uses **PostgreSQL** for data handling and **Tableau** for data visualization.

 ---